opencog/learn/README-Natural.md

 MST Disjunct Counting
 ---------------------
 The overall processing is very similar to batch pair-counting.
+Scripts for performing this are located in `2-mst-parsing` for non-planar MST and in `2-mpg-parsing` for planar MST.
+Pick on or the other.

 The steps are as follows:

 * Copy text files to the directory `gamma-pages` directory.
 This can be a different set of text files from before, or the same.
 It does